anl-cyberscience/FlexTransform/readme-dev.md

 - **DocumentHeaderData**
 - **IndicatorData**

 Under each of these sections, there is a list of fields with attributes and properties.
-The list of fields under each section is aggregated inside the “fields” key in the following format.
+The list of fields under each section is aggregated inside the fields key in the following format.

 ```
-“FieldName” : {
+FieldName : {
-    “attribute1” : “value1”,
+    attribute1 : value1,
-    “attribute2” : “value2”,
+    attribute2 : value2,
-    “attribute3” : “value3”,
+    attribute3 : value3,
     ...
 }
 ```

 Each of these fields have some or all of the following attributes

-- **description** – A brief description of the field
+- **description**   A brief description of the field

-- **datatype** – The data type of the field
+- **datatype**  The data type of the field

-	Some examples are
+	Currently the following are supported:
 	- datetime
 	- string
 	- ipv4
 	- ipv6
+	- emailAddress
 	- int

-	There are some special cases where the value for this attribute has special meaning
+	- enum*
+	- group*

-	- enum - The field to which the attribute belongs to, would take on values from an enumeration.
-This enumeration can be specified using the **enumValues** attribute.
+	The last two, enum and group, carry a special meaning.
+A data type of enum indicates that the field to which the attribute belongs to, would take one of a specific set of values from an enumeration.
+This enumeration can be specified using the **enumValues** attribute (see the examples below).

-	- group - The field to which the attribute belongs to, is the groupID of fields.
-All the other fields which are part of this group would use this field's json field name as the value for the **memberof** field.
+	The group datatype signifies that the field to which the attribute belongs is a groupID for a set of sub-fields.
+The other fields which are part of this group would use this field's json field name as the value for the **memberof** field.
 	This is called as field grouping.
 When this happens the members of the group are processed before the groupID field.
-The fields are assigned respective order in the **field order queue**.
+The fields are assigned respective order in the **field order queue** (see the examples below).

 	Samples :